Apply through LSAC

 Native Forward Student Access Scholarship

-This scholarship helps cover the cost as well as preparatory expenses related to the LSAT for American Indian and Alaskan Native students.
+This scholarship helps cover the cost as well as preparatory expenses related to the LSAT for American Indian and Alaska Native students.

 Native Forward Student Access Scholarship -